kinvinjin/shopping-cart/README.md

 * The "order" string must be split with comma if there are many items.
 * The value in the order string must be the SKU or name of specific item.
 * Response will be a string format.
+* The result rounds to 2 decimal places.

 ## Running code
 To run the program in MacOS/Linux: